Frequently Asked Questions

 You can file your own affidavit, providing your own statements of fact and version of events in response to the allegations in the other side’s affidavit.
 In addition, you can do a cross-examination on the other side’s affidavit.
 To start a cross-examination you must have filed all of your affidavits and have completed any other examinations.
 The evidence provided by the person who is cross-examined can be used at trial.
 If a hearing or trial date is set, you must order transcripts for the court and the other party.
 You must also provide the other party with a free copy and pay any costs associated with the cross-examination to the other party, such as travel expenses.

 You may respond to their affidavit with your own and dispute the claims that they made in their affidavit.
-However, sometimes individuals include improper information in their affidavit that is not allowed according to The Court of Queen’s Bench Rules and you may want to apply to expunge (delete) portions of the affidavit.
+However, sometimes individuals include improper information in their affidavit that is not allowed according to The Court of King’s Bench Rules and you may want to apply to expunge (delete) portions of the affidavit.
 If their affidavit contains scandalous, vexatious, irrelevant, opinionated, or repetitive information you may be able to file a Notice of Motion to Expunge.

 Scandalous and vexatious statements are comments in your affidavit that were not included to decide the relevant issues.
 They were just put in the affidavit to upset the other party.
 Also, you can’t give your opinion or argue for a certain outcome in your affidavit.
 You are supposed to include the relevant facts that allow a court to decide the issues.